About steven

 6. Building’s handyman, superintendent and custodian – a gift of $25-$100.

-If you have someone who always goes the extra mile, such as a handyman who’s prompt and efficient or a doorman who is quick to carry heavy packages for you, then a larger tip may be warranted.
+If you have someone who always goes the extra mile, such as a handyman who’s prompt and efficient or a door attendant who is quick to carry heavy packages for you, then a larger tip may be warranted.

 Personal Services